English and Modern Languages & Cultures BA

 School of Languages, Arts and Societies

-At the School of Languages and Cultures you'll develop your linguistic skills to a very high level and deepen your understanding of the cultural context of the countries where your languages are spoken.
+At the School of Languages, Arts and Societies you'll develop your linguistic skills to a very high level and acquire an in-depth understanding of your chosen languages and their cultures, and how they relate to other languages and cultures across modern languages disciplines.

 You'll work with the school's top specialists and native speakers who will help you realise your linguistic potential.
 Language teaching is in small groups, so you'll get plenty of support tailored to your needs and get to know your tutors well.